-Huon Valley Council makes an annual allocation to support and maintain the ‘Care’ network in the Huon Valley.
-The network consists of volunteer ‘Care’ groups including Landcare, Coastcare, and ‘Friends of’ groups.
+Huon Valley Council allocates annual funding to support environmental projects in the Huon Valley.
+Many of these projects are undertaken by volunteer members of environmental care groups such as Landcare, Coastcare, Wildcare and ‘Friends of’ groups

 PROJECT GRANTS UP TO A MAXIMUM OF $4,000

 Are available to the above-mentioned groups to undertake on-ground works within the Huon Valley municipal area.
 Only one application per group, per year can be considered.

 SUPPORT GRANTS UP TO A MAXIMUM OF $500